0xJepsen/0xjepsen/README.md

 ### Hello, I'm Waylon

+I am tired.
 I’m a research engineer passionate about high-impact technology at [Primitive](https://github.com/primitivefinance).
 My interests lie at the intersection of mathematics, computer science, and philosophy.
 I value tenacious curiosity, fearless authenticity, and empathy.
 I enjoy low-level programming and cats.
 I am interested in functional programing, rust, and Software Architecture.

 Some things about me:
 - 📖 I am reading [Timeless way of building](https://en.wikipedia.org/wiki/The_Timeless_Way_of_Building).
 Recommend a book to me [here](https://github.com/0xJepsen/Books).